-- (i) Promote compliance with the provisions of the Investments and Securities Act (ISA) 2007, the Securities and Exchange Commission's Code c Corporate Governance and the Listing Rules of the Nigerian Exchange Group; - (ii) Ensure that all persons to whom the policy applies (affected persons), who possess material non-public information do not engage in insider trading or tipping. - (iii) Ensure that all the Bank's employees and Directors comply with utmost secrecy and confidentiality on all information which they receive as a resu of their position in the Bank; and - (iv) Protect the Bank and its staff from reputational damage and penalties that may be imposed by regulators as a result of improper identification, disclosure and management of insider trading activities.
+- Promote compliance with the provisions of the Investments and Securities Act (ISA) 2007, the Securities and Exchange Commission's Code of Corporate Governance and the Listing Rules of the Nigerian Exchange Group. - (ii) Ensure that all persons to whom the policy applies (affected persons), who possess material non-public information do not engage in insider trading or tipping. - (iii) Ensure that all the Bank's employees and Directors comply with utmost secrecy and confidentiality on all information which they receive due to their position in the Bank; and - (iv) Protect the Bank and its staff from reputational damage and penalties that may be imposed by regulators due to improper identification, disclosure and management of insider trading activities.